fhofherr/dot-files/README.rst

 It contains mostly stuff I copied from some obscure corners of the Internet.
-It is probably of little use to you, but hosting it in github is of gread use to me.
+It is probably of little use to you, but hosting it in github is of great use to me.

 Plugins
 =======